-I have always had herbs in pots, however, this year, I was able to increase my basil plants, thereby freeing up more space for parsley, chives, thyme, sage and rosemary - I feel a song coming on!!
+I have always had herbs in pots, however, this year, I was able to increase my basil plants in the garden, thereby freeing up more space, in the pots, for parsley, chives, thyme, sage and rosemary - I feel a song coming on!!

 Here is how it went.

 1. Our friend, Brenda, came for Thanksgiving dinner on Friday night.
 Brenda knows everything about cooking and mentioned that she often made her own tomato soup.
 Wow, was I impressed!!

 2. I searched on-line for some easy tomato soup recipes and adjusted one I found from the UK to my style of cooking.
 It was very easy to start with, but I made it even easier.

 3. The recipe called for 2 pounds of tomatoes - about 10 tomatoes.
 Well, in my haste, I confused the numbers and thought I needed 10lbs of tomatoes.
 After coring and chopping 5lbs, I re-read the directions.
 My husband thought this was hilarious, until I mentioned that he could be eating tomato soup for breakfast!!